 Chapter 2006-66, L.O.F.
 (HB 737), modified the definition of infrastructure to include any fixed capital expenditure or fixed capital outlay associated with the improvement of private facilities that have a life expectancy of five or more years and that the owner agrees to make available for use on a temporary basis as needed by a local government as a public emergency shelter or staging area for emergency response equipment during an emergency officially declared by the state or local government.
 Chapter 2006-223, L.O.F.
-(HB 1299), authorized a county, which was designated as an area of critical state concern for at least 20 consecutive years prior to removal of the designation and qualified to use the surtax proceeds for any public purpose other than for infrastructure purposes for 20 years.
+(HB 1299), authorized a county, which was designated as an area of critical state concern for at least 20 consecutive years prior to removal of the designation and qualified to use the surtax proceeds for any public purpose at the time of the designation's removal, to continue to use up to 10 percent of the surtax proceeds for any public purpose other than for infrastructure purposes for 20 years.
 After the 20 year period expires, a county could adopt an ordinance providing for such continued use of surtax proceeds.
 Chapter 2007-196, L.O.F.
 (SB 1974), deleted a provision prohibiting a school district, county, or municipality from issuing bonds more than once each year pledging the surtax proceeds.
 Chapter 2009-96, L.O.F.
 (SB 360), expanded the definition of infrastructure to include any land-acquisition expenditure for a residential housing project in which at least 30 percent of the units are affordable to individual or families whose total annual household income does not exceed 120 percent of the area median income adjusted for household size, if the land is owned by a local government or special district that enters into a written agreement with the local government to provide such housing.